 For multiple submission attempts, NHS Digital will only use the last good file when processing data from your trust (the latest file submitted which passed validation).

-Please note that this means this will overwrite any previously submitted data for that given file for the PLICS Acute collection taking place in 2020.
+Please note that this means this will overwrite any previously submitted data for that given file for the relevant PLICS collection.

 What notifications you will receive

 You can expect to receive email notifications after submitting PLICS data to NHS Digital.

 We will send an automated validation email, outlining the passed/failed validation status per file submitted, to provide timely feedback to data submitters.

 In addition to the above, providers will also receive a daily status email for each collection to which data has been submitted, which will summarise the current submission status for your trust.
 This summary email is only issued the following day after a submission attempt (if you have submitted one or more PLICS files in the last 24 hours to NHS Digital).

 Please raise a service call with the NHS Digital National Service Desk: firstname.lastname@example.org

 The National Service Desk will respond directly to your query or triage it to an appropriate team to respond.
 Please ensure you reference PLICS when raising your query to ensure there is minimal delay.

 How NHS Digital file checks relate to the NHS England and NHS Improvement Data Validation Tool checks